 Education should develop humanistic values

-Curriculum must be utilitarian and practical
+Curriculum must be utilitarian and provide practical knowledge

 Professional ability and capabilities through education